GEDCOM Validator supports several accessibility features to help all users make best use of the application:

 High contrast themes

-GEDCOM Validator supports several high contrast themes which closely mirror the high contrast themes supported by Windows.
 High contrast themes heighten the colour contrast of some text and images on your computer screen, making those items more distinct and easier to identify.
-You can change the application theme in Tools>Options>Themes.
+GEDCOM Validator has full support for the system wide high contrast settings in Windows.
+You can also choose from one of four built in high contrast application themes if you prefer to use high contrast themes only within GEDCOM Validator.
+You can change the application theme using Tools>Options>Themes.

 The application theme can be changed to according to the light level of the environment where the application is being used.
 A dark theme may be more suitable in brighter environments.
 The theme can be quickly toggled between light and dark using the task bar thumb button.